Home

 Compound Inequality:

-A compound inequality is formed by joining two inequalities with a connective word such as “and” or “or”.
+A compound inequality is formed by joining two inequalities with a connective word such as “and” or “or.”

-and
+For example, and

-is also a compound inequality.
+is a compound inequality.

 Note:

-The solution of inequality
+The solution of inequality .

 The graph of the solution of this inequality is given below.

-Now, the solution of inequality
+Now, the solution of inequality includes 3.

 The graph of the solution of this inequality is given below.